Managing Weight-Loss Medication Side Effects: A Physician's Guide

 • Severe symptoms require prompt medical evaluation

-• Most patients adapt to weight management medication therapy within 4-8 weeks
+• Most patients adapt to weight-loss medication therapy within 4-8 weeks

-• Dr. Kamen monitors all patients on weight management medication therapy closely
+• Dr. Kamen monitors all patients on weight-loss medication therapy closely

 Common Questions

-How long do weight management medication side effects last?
+How long do weight-loss medication side effects last?

 Most side effects diminish within 4-8 weeks as your body adjusts.
 Starting at low doses and titrating slowly minimizes prolonged symptoms.

-Can I take anti-nausea medication with weight management medication therapy?
+Can I take anti-nausea medication with weight-loss medication therapy?

 Yes, when clinically appropriate.
 Dr. Kamen may prescribe anti-nausea medication to improve tolerability during the initial titration period.